davidebazzana/Questionnaire/README.md

 `az login --use-device-code`
 Then create a resource group and a container register (if not existing already):
 `az group create --name questionnaire --location westeurope`
-`az acr create --resource-group questionnaire --name questionnaire --sku Standard`
+`az acr create --resource-group questionnaire --name questionariomollami --sku Standard`
 Log in to your azure container registry (the registry must exists):
-`az acr login --name questionnaire`
+`az acr login --name questionariomollami`
 Use the default context:
 `docker context use default`
 Push the docker image of the app to your azure container registry:
 `docker-compose push`
 In order to delete a specific image from the container registry:
-`az acr repository delete --name questionnaire --image name_of_the_image:vX.X`
+`az acr repository delete --name questionariomollami --image name_of_the_image:vX.X`

 ## Connect, initialize and query remote PostgreSQL database on azure
 In order to connect to the remote postgres db on azure run: